 Table 1

 However, it was obvious from the statistics that individuals from urban regions were better educated than those from other parts of the country.
 5.7 percent of the participants had completed primary school, 5.7% had completed high school but did not pass the secondary school certificate (SSC) examination, 8.6% had completed SSC, 46.6% had completed undergraduate studies, 26.8% had graduated, and 6.5% had completed postgraduate studies.
-Table 2 shows the educational qualifications of the participants in greater detail.
+Table 2 shows the educational qualifications of the participants in greater detail (Table 2).

-Table 2

 To compare the situation, the participants' work status was documented before and after the epidemic.
 Before the pandemic, 25.1% of the participants were jobless, 16.1% were employed full-time, 10.8% were worked part-time, 31.5% were full-time students, 5.1% were part-time students, and 11.3% were self-employed.
 The following graph can help you understand your employment situation (Figure 1).

-Figure 1

 Knowledgeabout COVID-19

 Some questions asked throughout the poll were used to gauge people's perceptions about COVID-19.
 When asked how they acquire information on COVID-19, 11.76 percent of respondents answered they use only social media (Facebook, Twitter, Instagram, etc.) as a source of information.
 In other circumstances, users combine social media posts with information from many sources (television, newspaper, friends and relatives, and various websites).
-Table 3 provides detailed information on the source of COVID-19 knowledge (here, only 2 digits responses are shown).
+Table 3 provides detailed information on the source of COVID-19 knowledge (here, only 2 digits responses are shown) Table 3.

-Table 3

 The most prevalent single response to the inquiry on the symptoms of Covid-19 illness, however, was 'Fever.'
 Fever is a prevalent symptom in the other responses as well.
-Table 4 summarizes the most prevalent responses to the disease's symptoms.
+Table 4 summarizes the most prevalent responses to the disease's symptoms Table 4.

-Table 4

 A set of questions were used to assess the participants' understanding of the COVID-19 disease transmission pathway.
 The virus can be transferred by intimate contact with an infected person, contact with surfaces touched by the patient, and utilizing the infected person's garments and other items, according to 47.33% of the participants.
 Figure 2 depicts the overall outcome.

-Figure 2

 Effects of Covid-19 on peoples’ daily life

 The pandemic has altered the daily lives of individuals in the Covid-19 countries.
 Bangladesh is not immune to these circumstances.
 Many folks are unable to go out for their daily needs due to the lockdown situation.
 Men are more impacted by COVID-198, have died from it, and are at a higher risk.
 Several offices are conducted entirely online, and their staff work from home as well.
 Due of the epidemic, many employees have been placed on leave.
 The overall situation of employees are presented in table 4.

-Table 4

 Social gatherings with friends and relatives have also fallen significantly.
 The cause for this could be public awareness of the COVID-19 transmission or a government directive.
 The decrease in social interactions with friends and family is not statistically significant (p=1).
 As a result, people should be more cautious.
 The detailed information about this along with statistical data is given in Table 5.